svt/bridge/README.md

 ## License

-Bridge is released under the:
+Bridge source code is released under the:

 [MIT License](LICENSE)

+Most of the other material as icons are relased under a Creative Commons License, see .reuse/dep5 for further information about them.

 ----